Lena Pwerle

 COMMUNITY: Utopia, NT

-Lena Pwerle, also known as Lena Pula, wife of the late Left Hand Sam Kngwarreye, is mother to five children including that of artist Nora Petyarre.
+Lena Pwerle, also known as Lena Pula, wife of the late Left Hand Sam Kngwarreye, was mother to five children including of artist Nora Petyarre.
 Lena grew up at Utopia Homestead, some 240 km North East of Alice Springs with her siblings Ray Loy, Cowboy Loy and Louie (Louis) Pwerle.
-Lena has also lived in many other places in the Utopia Region, including that of Ngkwarlerlanem in the northern reaches of the Utopia region where she lived with her husband and children for many years.
+Lena also lived in many other places in the Utopia Region, including at Ngkwarlerlanem in the northern reaches of the Utopia region where she lived with her husband and children for many years.

 Initially Lena worked in the medium of batik along with over eighty other women from the Utopia Region in Central Australia.
 Her work in batik is featured in "Utopia - A Picture Story".
 In 1996 she was invited to represent Australia in Western Samoa for the Festival of Pacific Arts where she was marked as 'among the best available talent'.
 In this same year she also traveled to Indonesia with other women of Utopia for a workshop funded by the Northern Territory Department of Education so that they could learn more about the art of batik.

-Lena enjoys painting very much and is always found encouraging other family members to do so.
-Lena is a senior boss woman at Utopia and is on a number of government boards including the Aboriginal Areas Protection Authority (which protects the sacred sites within the NT) and the Urapuntja council which governs Utopia.
-Lena's personality reflects this immense responsibility while exuding good nature and humour.
+Lena enjoyed painting very much and was always found encouraging other family members to do so.
+Lena was a senior boss woman at Utopia and served on a number of government boards including the Aboriginal Areas Protection Authority (which protects the sacred sites within the NT) and the Urapuntja council which governs Utopia.
+Lena's personality reflected this immense responsibility while exuding good nature and humour.